AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-tail.md

 3. Inserting a new value.

 For a non-transient update request, if the _exist_ flag is false, it is inserting a new value.
+The circuit adds this value to a subtree:

+- Perform a membership check on the low leaf in the latest public data tree or the subtree.
+  - The membership witness is provided as a hint through private inputs.
+- Update the low leaf to point to the new leaf.
+- Append the new leaf to the subtree.

+After all the update requests are processed:

+- Batch insert the subtree to the public data tree.
-The new leaf is in a pending leaves array, waiting to be appended to the public data tree.
+  - The insertion index is the index in the **old** public data tree snapshot.

-After all the update requests are processed, the circuit creates a subtree from the pending leaves and batch inserts the subtree to the public data tree.
-It then verifies that the latest root matches the **new** public data tree root in the public inputs.
+- Verify that the latest root matches the root in the **new** public data tree snapshot in the public inputs.
+- Verify that the index in the **new** public data tree snapshot equals the index in the **old** public data tree snapshot plus the number of the new leaves appended to the subtree.

 ### Responsibilities for Validating the Public Inputs: